 - Might hog on the company resources

-- Could affect the core focus of the organisation
+- Could affect the core focus of the organization

 - Infrastructure is costly